Population decline: Reduce emigration

-The table above shows that long-term persistent emigration, often caused by what is called "Brain Drain", is often one of the major causes of a county's population decline.
+Long-term persistent emigration, often caused by what is called "Brain Drain", is often one of the major causes of a county's population decline.
 However, research has also found that emigration can have net positive effects on sending countries, so this would argue against any attempts to reduce it.

 Increase the productivity of the workforce

 Development economists would call increasing the size of the workforce "extensive growth".
 They would call increasing the productivity of that workforce "intensive growth".
 In this case, GDP growth is driven by increased output per worker, and by extension, increased GDP/capita.

 In the context of a stable or declining population, increasing workforce productivity is better than mostly short-term efforts to increase the size of the workforce.
 Economic theory predicts that in the long term, most growth will be attributable to intensive growth, that is, new technology and new and better ways of doing things plus the addition of capital and education to spread them to the workforce.

 Increasing workforce productivity through intensive growth can only succeed if workers who become unemployed through the introduction of new technology can be retrained so that they can keep their skills current and not be left behind.
 Otherwise, the result is technological unemployment.
 Funding for worker retraining could come from a robot tax, although the idea is controversial.